Jnelen/DiffDockHPC/README.md

 - `--keep_cache`:
   Keep the Cache directories after finishing the calculations.
 This can save time when rerunning calculations with the same input files.
 (Not recommended)

+- `--no_slurm`:
+  Don't use slurm to handle the resources.
+This will run all samples on 1 GPU.
+Other Slurm arguments such as the amount memory, time limit, ... will also be ignored.
+The amount of CPU cores will still be set.

 - `-h`, `--help`:
   Show the help message and exit.